 Cincinnati Schools with Community Counseling Programs

 Positions in counseling often require completion of a graduate-level program and professional licensing.
 Learn details about one such program offered by a major university in Cincinnati.
 Get information about coursework and internship opportunities.
-Learn more about this school in the table at the bottom of this article.
+Learn more about this school in the table offered below.

-- Xavier University, which is located in downtown Cincinnati, offers a master's degree in community counseling.
+- Xavier University, which is located about three miles from downtown Cincinnati, offers a master's degree in clinical mental health counseling.
 Students can prepare for licensure as a professional counselor.

 Find schools that offer these popular programs